From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 Summary: How Being ‘Ordinary’ Set Me Apart

 I always focused on the bigger picture.
 I never allowed my job prescription to define my goal, ambition, and vision.
-So, I did my work diligently and became the most successful of all my colleagues.
+I worked diligently and became the most successful among all my colleagues.
 This is how I went from ‘ordinary’ to extraordinary., You, too, can do this, and even better.